-Listed below are several economic factors that will alter the original budget for FY 2023-24.
+Listed below are several economic factors that will alter the original budget for FY 2024-2025.

-- Information from the Union Parish Tax Assessor shows the taxable values of property tax assessments will increase 3.3% from \$151.0 million to \$156.6 million.
-Because of this increased assessment, total ad valorem collections are expected to increase General Fund revenues approximately \$95,155. - The original budget for Sales & Use Tax revenues showed total collections for all funds at \$10.2 million.
-After looking at the first four months of the new fiscal year since July 2023, monthly collections have decreased 1.8% over the same 4-month period for the previous fiscal year.
-If that trend continues, collections will have to be reduced to \$10.0 million. - The original budget that was approved in September 2023 used a budget estimate for the Minimum Foundation Program (MFP) revenues at approximately \$10.2 million.
-No change is anticipated at this time.
+- Information from the Union Parish Tax Assessor shows the taxable values of property tax assessments will increase 0.38% from \$156.6 million to \$157.2 million.
+Because of this increased assessment, total ad valorem collections are expected to increase General Fund revenues approximately \$11,335. - The original budget for Sales & Use Tax revenues showed total collections for all funds at \$10.3 million.
+After looking at the first four months of the new fiscal year since July 2024, monthly collections have increased 0.7% over the same 4-month period for the previous fiscal year. - The original budget that was approved in September 2024 used a budget estimate for the Minimum Foundation Program (MFP) revenues at approximately \$12.9 million.
+No change is anticipated at this time. - The original budget for the Beginning Fund Balance was estimated to be \$3.2 million.
+These changes would keep the General Fund Ending Fund Balance at 23.4% of the total General Fund expenditures which meets the 15% minimum balance requirement mandated by School Board Policy.

-Farmerville, Louisiana Management's Discussion and Analysis June 30, 2023
+Farmerville, Louisiana Management's Discussion and Analysis June 30, 2024